We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Mineral means a naturally occurring solid substance that is extracted from the earth in this state primarily for its nonferrous metallic mineral content for commercial, industrial, or construction purposes.
 Mineral does not include gypsum, lime, limestone, salt, dolomite, basalt, granite, sandstone, shale, clay, stone, gravel, marl, peat, sand, gemstones, coal, substances extracted from potable water or brine, substances extracted from oil or natural gas, low-grade iron ore that is defined and taxed under 1951 PA 77, MCL 211.621 to 211.626, any property that is defined and taxed under 1963 PA 68, MCL 207.271 to 207.279, or any other substance not extracted primarily for its nonferrous metallic mineral content.

-Mineral means any substance in liquid, solid or gaseous form occurring naturally in or on the earth or on, in or under the sea bed and formed by or subject to a geological process, but does not include water;
+Mineral means any substance, whether in solid, liquid or gaseous form, occurring naturally in or on the earth, or in or under the seabed formed by or subject to a geological process, but does not include petroleum or surface water;

 Mineral means gypsum, clay, stone, sand, gravel, or other ores or mineral solids, except coal.